Unable to Work Due to Mental Health Australia

 Successful work injury payouts rely on evidence.
 Hence, hiring a workers’ compensation lawyer is vital to achieving the best outcome.

 When you can’t do your job, you could get financial assistance from Centrelink by claiming disability benefits.
-Generally, Centrelink pays a disability support pension when a psychiatric, physical or intellectual condition is likely to continue for two years and prevents you from working.
+Generally, Centrelink pays a disability support pension when a mental illness or physical or intellectual condition is likely to continue for two years and prevents you from working.

 However, the lump sum payment you receive for a successful TPD claim will likely assist much more than this government-funded income.

-If you find yourself in a situation where you can no longer work due to an illness or injury (regardless of how it was acquired), it’s essential to take the necessary steps to protect your future.
-You should contact our legal team for a free consultation.
+If you can no longer work due to a mental illness or physical injury (regardless of how it was acquired), it’s essential to take the necessary steps to make a mental health claim.
+Contact our legal team for a free consultation.

 We understand this is a difficult time and are here to help.
 With many years of experience supporting injured and ill Aussies, we know what needs to happen to get you the compensation and benefits you deserve.
 Don’t wait any longer – contact us today for a free consultation.
 It’s free to get started, and there are no legal costs until you win your case.
 Call Now 1300 873 252 or email us >